llvtt/KombuchaKraft/README.rst

 KombuchaKraft
 =============

-A simple kombucha recipe and brew log.
+A simple kombucha recipe creator and brew log.
 KombuchaKraft is a work-in-progress.
 Help us out by contributing!

 Installation